 Starting at a two-year college and transferring to a four-year college may be the right path for you.
 For questions about this process, you can always make an appointment to speak with me.

 Concurrent Enrollment: For Juniors and Seniors who are not credit deficient, concurrent enrollment is a very good option!
 You can take classes at community colleges free of charge while still a high school student.
 This can give you the opportunity to earn college credits and possibly cover some of your high school graduation requirements.
 Classes can be taken during the summer, on weekends, after school, or during school hours with administrative approval.
 If you are interested in doing this, come talk to me about the process and what classes you are interested in taking.
 Then, you need to go to the admissions office of the college, apply for concurrent enrollment, and ask them about any placement tests that you need to take.
-After that, you need to get final approval from Ms. O and myself before you can finish your registration for the classes.
+After that, you need to get final approval from the main office.
 If you are interested, apply early as classes fill up very fast.

 Part of the college application process is also applying for financial aid.
 You will mainly apply for financial aid through FAFSA (Free Application for Federal Student Aid) which is through the government and through private scholarships.